Preparing for Your First Pet

 Age is also a consideration.
 Puppies are prone to chewing everything in sight.
 From shoes to toys left on the ground, nothing is off limits.
 This is how young dogs explore the world.
 If you’re not ready or willing to replace a few personal belongings, an older dog may be your best option.

-Sometimes dogs get mucky and even very mucky !
+Sometimes dogs get mucky, and even very mucky !

 Prepare Your Home